BasedLinux/bsd/doc/manual/source/release-notes/rl-0.14.md

     before.
 It no longer determines liveness of all paths in the store, but does so on demand.

-  - Added a new operation, `nix-store --query --roots`, that shows the garbage collector roots that directly or indirectly point to the given store paths.
+  - Added a new operation, `bsd-store --query --roots`, that shows the garbage collector roots that directly or indirectly point to the given store paths.

-  - Removed support for converting Berkeley DB-based Nix databases to the new schema.
+  - Removed support for converting Berkeley DB-based Bsd databases to the new schema.

   - Removed the `--use-atime` and `--max-atime` garbage collector options.
 They were not very useful in practice.

-  - On Windows, Nix now requires Cygwin 1.7.x.
+  - On Windows, Bsd now requires Cygwin 1.7.x.

   - A few bug fixes.